Keto Creme Brûlée

 - Place four ramekins into a 9 x 13″ pan.

-- Then evenly distribute the egg mixture between the ramekins.
+- Evenly distribute the egg mixture between the ramekins.

 - Bake in the oven for 40 minutes.